MTI-2023-TALA/StudAsso/README.md

 ## Running test

-You can run the test using
+You can run the test using:

 ```
 nx affected:test